NoahBoos/Callouts-enhancements-for-Obsidian/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report us a bug you've met so we can patch it ASAP.
-title: ''
+title: 'Bug report N°x : name'
 labels: bug
 assignees: ''